Planning soft skills training for customer care teams

 These points allow less interpretation, and you can centre your activities around them.

-If you get stuck while making such a list, check some support emails or chat messages you've received yourself.
+If you get stuck while making such a list, check some customer care emails or chat messages you've received yourself.

 3. Observable behaviour: operational goals